-Ever since the Nepal earthquake in 2015, the Zhangmu border port had been closed between Nepal and Tibet, and remains so until this day.
+Ever since the Nepal earthquake in 2015, the Zhangmu border port had been closed between Nepal and Tibet.
 The overland option to travel between Nepal and Tibet had thus ceased for over 2 years for foreign travelers.
 At long last, on 30 Aug 2017, a border port called Gyirong has opened in its place to foreign travelers.
-For many, Gyirong Port is a place you’ve never heard of before you start to plan you Nepal-Tibet tour, so how to travel from Nepal to Tibet via Gyirong Port?
+For many, Gyirong Port is a place you’ve never heard of until you start to plan you Nepal-Tibet tour.
+So how to travel from Nepal to Tibet via Gyirong Port?
 Here Tibet Travel Expert provides you with a detailed rundown about everything you needed to know of Nepal Tibet overland tour via Gyirong Port.

 How to travel from Nepal to Tibet via Gyirong Port

 To travel overland from Nepal to Tibet via Gyirong Port, you need two documents: Chinese Group Visa & Tibet Permit.
 Chinese Group Visa, isn’t the usual Chinese visa of a page in your passport, but a separate sheet of paper document, used especially for travelling from Nepal to Tibet.
 It can only be done after your arrival in Kathmandu with your original passport, and it takes about 3 working days.
-Chinese embassy in Kathmandu works from Monday to Friday only, and is off on weekends and all the holidays of Nepal and China.
+Chinese embassy in Kathmandu is open on weekdays, except Nepalese and Chinese holidays.
 You can travel overland from Kathmandu to Gyirong with Chinese Group Visa alone, but your Tibetan guide needs to bring Tibet Permit to Gyirong Port for the rest of your journey in Tibet.

-From Kathmandu to Gyirong Port is about 175km only in book, but the road condition is rather bad and needs about 9 hours of driving.
-We usually start from Kathmandu at 5 or 6 am.
+It is about 175km between Kathmandu to Gyirong Port.
+However, because the road condition is bad, the whole trip would take 9 hours.
+We usually depart from Kathmandu at 5 or 6 am.
 And Rasuwagadhi/Gyirong Port runs as a common government office which have daily working hours till about 05:30pm.
-Due to the concern of making it on time to Gyirong Port before the port is closed for the day, we suggest you to use our Nepali drivers, who are familiar with this route.
+Please note that the port closes around 4 or 5pm.
+Therefore, we suggest that you use Nepali drivers who are the most familiar with this route.

-To travel overland from Nepal to Tibet via Gyirong Port, while it is an exciting journey of good value, it does have its flaws.
-To travel in this direction, the altitude gain is huge and rapid within the following days, not matter where are you heading to.
-Right after your arrival at Gyirong Port (1850m), you will be transferred to Gyirong Town (2700m) which is about 25km away, the nearest town where accommodations are available.
-Afterwards no matter you will to visit Mt Kailash, or Mt Everest, or the relatively better option to go straight to Lhasa, the altitude gains can’t be avoid.
+To travel overland from Nepal to Tibet via Gyirong Port is an exciting journey.
+However, it does have many flaws.
+To travel in this direction, the altitude gain is huge and rapid.
+Right after your arrival at Gyirong Port (1850m), you will be transferred to Gyirong Town (2700m).
+Afterwards no matter you will visit Mt Kailash, or Mt Everest, or the relatively better option to go straight to Lhasa, the altitude gains can’t be avoid.
 The solution is to have an extra rest day in Gyirong Town to give your body time to acclimatize with the higher altitude in Tibet.

 How to travel from Tibet to Nepal via Gyirong Port